onurzdg/mio-misc/README.md

 # mio-misc

-Extra components for use with [Mio](https://github.com/tokio-rs/mio):
+Miscellaneous components for use with [Mio](https://github.com/tokio-rs/mio):

 - channels that trigger events on `Poll`
 - schedulers that trigger events on `Poll`